Home in 12 Slides

 Paintings my mum did of my brothers and I. They hang outside the bathroom.
 I was born in the bath you can see there on the left.
 "They're amazing, mum." we'd tell her.
 "They're not great," she said.

 Lily Ray is an Australian photographer working in Gothenburg, Sweden.
-She grew up in Newcastle, on the east coast of Australia where she worked as a journalist before moving to Sweden for love and turning her love of photography into a career.
-Find her at @lilydray.
+She grew up in Newcastle, on the east coast of Australia where she worked as a journalist before moving to Sweden for love.
+Find her on Instagram at @lilydray and on Substack where she documents complete rolls of self-developed film in her series The Whole Roll.